-If you are unsure about the reason for your claim getting denied, just know that the 3 most common reasons for denial are:
+If you are unsure about the reason your Maine disability application claim is getting denied, just know that the 3 most common reasons for denial are:

 - substantial work

 If you have been denied disability, you only have 60 days to file an appeal.
 Do not wait until the last minute!